What you need to know about the recent NDIS Amendment Bill changes

 What You Need to Know About the Recent NDIS Changes following passing of the NDIS Amendment Bill 2024 through the Senate.

-Last week, a Bill known as the National Disability insurance Scheme Amendment (Getting the NDIS Back on Track No.1) Bill 2024 passed the Australian Parliament.
+On the 22 August 2024, a Bill known as the National Disability insurance Scheme Amendment (Getting the NDIS Back on Track No.1) Bill 2024 passed the Australian Parliament.
 You can read more of what PWDA said here opposing the Bill and the incoming changes.

 This post will outline what you need to know about the changes.